openvnf/kube-vxlan-controller/README.md

 To make a pod VXLAN enabled it should answer the following conditions:

-1. Have a `vxlan.travelping.com: "true"` label;
+* have a `vxlan.travelping.com: "true"` label
-2. Have a `vxlan.travelping.com/names: <VXLAN name list>` annotation;
+* have a `vxlan.travelping.com/names: <VXLAN name list>` annotation
-3. Run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.
+* run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.

-These conditions might be described in a single manifest this way:
+These conditions could be described in a single manifest:

 ```
 spec: